OtherPeoplesEnemy/aigateway/README.md

 🛡️ LLM Prompt Gateway (Basic & v2)

 A lightweight FastAPI-based API gateway that sits in front of your LLM to provide sanitization, throttling, and security checks.
-Built for demonstrating prompt injection, model extraction, and basic defenses at BSides or training sessions.
+Built for demonstrating prompt injection, model extraction, and basic defenses.

 ✨ Features